scalessec/Toast/readme.markdown

 [![Build Status](https://travis-ci.org/scalessec/Toast.svg?branch=2.4)](https://travis-ci.org/scalessec/Toast)

-Toast is an Objective-C category that adds Android-style toast notifications to the UIView object class.
+Toast is an Objective-C category that adds toast notifications to the UIView object class.
 It is intended to be simple, lightweight, and easy to use.
+Most toast notifications can be triggered with a single line of code.

 Screenshots